asadmukhtarr/student-management-system/README.md

         - First page of website: index.html ( Developer Language ) | Landing page  , Home Page => Index.html
         - Keep in mind always close tag as per requirements ..
     - Assignment # 1: create a Simple html page

+# CSS Types :

+    - There are three types of css
+        - Internal CSS = File k ander style k tag ko istimal kr k ..
+        - External CSS = Different file ..
+        - Inline CSS --------- Style = ""
+    - Bootstrap : Frontend CSS Framework ..
+        - bootstrap builin classes provide krta ha jis ko use kr k hm website bnaty hein ...
+    - There are two ways to install bootstrap :
+        - Online Way
+        - Offline
+    - Note: We will include two files of bootstap in our project ..
+        - one file will be css
+        - one file will be js